Module 6: The PEV Appraisal Process

-- It serves as a focus for training PEV candidates.
+- It serves as a focus for training.

 - It provides standards for performance appraisal and enables continuous improvement feedback for PEVs and member societies.

 The PEV Competency Model has raised the bar for PEV performance and improved the consistency of team evaluations.
-It is important program evaluators, team chairs, member societies, and program administrators and faculty be familiar with the PEV Competency Model and understand the expectations for each competency.
+It is important for Program Evaluators, Team Chairs, member societies, and program administrators and faculty to be familiar with the PEV Competency Model and understand the expectations for each.

 - Demonstrates required technical credentials for the position.

-- Engages in life-long learning and current in the field.
+- Engaged in life-long learning and current in the field.

 - Demonstrates current knowledge of ABET General and Program Criteria and ABET policies and procedures.

 - Writes clearly and succinctly